 - Cheerleading: Routine can include chants, tumble passes, lifts, stunts, pom pons, and dance.

-- Ethnic: routine using movement native to particular culture or nationality
+- Ethnic: A routine using movement native to particular culture or nationality.

-- Jazz: routine using jazz technique and steps.
+- Jazz: A routine using jazz technique and steps.

 - Open: A combination of dance styles and any acrobatics/gymnastic tricks are allowed.

-- Pom Pon: a routine using pom pons with dance movement.
+- Pom-Pom: A routine using pom-poms with dance movement.

-- Song & Dance: routine using both vocal singing and dance.
+- Song and Dance: A routine using both vocal singing and dance.

-- Tap: routine containing tap technique and steps.
+- Tap: A routine containing tap technique and steps.
 Try to avoid tap sounds in music.